dubasdey/File-Splitter/fSplitter/readme.txt

 		filePath	Path of file to be split ex: "C:\console\console.log"

 Example: fSplit -split 10230 kb c:\console\console.log
-Example: fSplit -split 512 mb "c:\console\a file name with spaces.log"	(note: quotes are only needed if the file name contains spaces)
+Example: fSplit -split 512 mb "c:\console\a file name with spaces.log"	(note: quotes are only needed if the filepath contains spaces)

 Note 1: you can't use commas as delimiters
 Note 2: if you call the program from the console without parameters, it invokes the Windows version.